What is DMARC & Why Does It Matter for Your Email Campaigns?

 Misaligned SPF or DKIM Records

-Even small mistakes in your DNS can break email authentication.
-This can send your emails to spam.
-Make sure your SPF includes all the IPs that send emails for you.
-Check that your DKIM matches your email platform settings.
+Even small DNS errors can break email authentication — sending legitimate emails straight to spam.
+Make sure your SPF record includes every IP address authorized to send email for your domain, and that your DKIM settings match your email platform's configuration exactly.

 Ignoring Subdomain Policies

-The sp tag controls DMARC for your subdomains.
-Without it, subdomains can still be spoofed.
-Protect subdomains just like your main domain.
+The sp tag controls DMARC coverage for your subdomains.
+Without it, subdomains remain vulnerable to spoofing.
+Protect all subdomains with the same rigor as your primary domain.

 Failing to Monitor Reports